yazhouLiu-nust/PersonCarDetection/README.md

 ?  +-- darknet-master_navlib.rar: the darknet code that has been changed for windows platform
 +-- [Data]/
 ?  +-- CATS_Release/		: the thermal-color image pair dataset publish in CVPR2017"CATS: A Color and Thermal Stereo Benchmark", available from http://bigdatavision.org/CATS/.
-?  +-- inter_res		: the intermediate results
+?  +-- inter_res/		: the intermediate results.
+We have labeled 919 IR images for benchmarking.
+The images and labels (Yolo format) are in IR_groundTruth/ folder.
+And the labels in the VOC format are in the labels/ folder.
 +-- [Doc]/
 ?  +-- navlab.20170725.pptx	: biweekly report 1
 ?  +-- navlab.20170808.pptx	: biweekly report 2